-It doesn't matter that we’re almost two hundred and fifty years from the depicted moment.
+Looking at this painting, it doesn't matter that we’re almost two hundred and fifty years from the depicted moment.
 You and I are not disgruntled colonial Bostonians, or revolutionaries, or Governor Thomas Hutchinson, and yet, this is still an electrifying portrait to behold.
 Copley mutes the background and muddies the overcoat, leaving our eye to beeline directly to the brightly lit point of the story: his head and his hands.
 His hands are pointing to the law.
-The expression and the oversized head tell us not only that he means business, but that he knows what he’s talking about.
-The commanding body language is such that we would feel subservient to him no matter where the painting was hung.
+The expression and the oversized head tells us not only that he means business, but that he knows what he’s talking about, and I’ll come back to that.
+The commanding body language is such that we would feel subservient to him no matter how high or low this painting was hung.
 And these little painterly techniques – the high contrast created by the light source, the imposing composition – are just examples of what becomes of propaganda once a great artist gets his hands on it.
-Copley isn’t just telling the story of this moment to rile the masses, he’s using his knowledge of fine art, and boldly mixing both contemporary and past styles, to do it effectively.
+Copley isn’t just telling the story of this moment to rile the masses, he’s using his knowledge of fine art, and boldly mixing both contemporary and past styles, to rile them effectively.

 Take the composition: the light source on the hands and especially the head was a tried and true Neoclassical technique, his period’s technique.
 Neoclassicism was the movement of democracy.
-It championed rationalism as the noblest pursuit – nothing was more highly respected than getting by on your wits, hence the focus on Adams’ oversized noggin.
-And there are other clear references to neoclassical imagery, which aimed to recapture the republican glory and intellectualism of antiquity, would have been easily decoded by its audience of heady young revolutionaries.
-If you squint, or take a step back, the Greco-Roman columns in the background start to emerge, and at once you’re comforted that no matter how passionate or incendiary this figure is, he’s backed up by the calming authority of law.
+It championed rationalism as the noblest pursuit – there was nothing was more highly respected than getting by on your wits, hence the focus on Adams’ oversized noggin.
+And there are other clear references to neoclassicism, which aimed to recapture the republican glory and intellectualism of antiquity, and would have been easily decoded by its audience of heady young revolutionaries in Hancock’s living room.
+If you squint, or take a step back, the Greco-Roman columns in the background start to emerge, and at once you’re comforted that no matter how passionate or incendiary this figure is, he’s backed up by the calming authority of the law.

 But Adams isn’t just illuminated, he’s pushing into our frame.
 Here is where we see Copley’s dexterity with the techniques of the Old Masters.
 With the dark background and active foreground, Copley employs the same technique as Caravaggio did when he painted Christ in the seventeenth century.
 And in doing so, he turns us from viewers into participants.
 We actually become Governor Hutchinson, cowering in front of the formidable Adams.
 We are as actively engaged as an emotional Baroque audience of Caravaggio, which is quite a feat for an intellectual, political Enlightenment portrait.
 To mine from such a mishmash of styles, cafeteria painting, if you will, to achieve the most resonant effect, firmly cements Copley as a painter ahead of his time.

 These small, intimate details, so intentionally rendered, create a portrait of a man whose struggle is universally relatable, in a painting that is universally legible.
 I’ll say that again: this is a portrait of a man whose struggle is universally relatable, in a painting that is universally legible.
-You could say that’s true of any painting that has withstood the test of time, but, as it happens, it's also the definition of some really, really good propaganda, whose work, as we’ve just established, is never done.
+You could say that these characteristics are crucial to a painting that has withstood the test of time, but, as it happens, it's also the definition of some really, really good propaganda, whose work, as we’ve just established and with all due respect to Heartfield, is never done.